openstack/ironic-specs/specs/approved/merge-inspector.rst

 .. note::
    Inspector has several options to tune the freshly created nodes.
-I believe that this complex logic should rather be implementated with inspection rules.
+I believe that this complex logic should rather be implemented with inspection rules.
 The follow-up inspection rules spec will have some additions to make it easier.